 Qigong meets (and transforms) Life

-Over the past 10 years, I’ve joyfully continued practicing and studying Qigong.
+Over the past 10 years, I’ve joyfully continued practising and studying Qigong.
 As one of the oldest healing systems in the world, originating in ancient China, Qigong possesses a rich history and a wide variety of practices with an aim of "cultivating (gong) life energy (Qi)."
-It is one of the five branches of Traditional Chinese Medicine, and includes martial arts applications and spiritual influences from Taoism.
+It is one of the five branches of Traditional Chinese Medicine and includes martial arts applications and spiritual influences from Taoism.
 Its practices — including breathing, slow movements, self-massage, intention, and meditation — are underpinned by profound principles, derived from the wisdom of nature.

 From the beginning of my study, I found Qigong principles infusing my yoga asana practice, as my injury gradually healed.
 My yoga practice became quieter, softer, subtler, and more attentive.
 Over time, Qigong’s emphases on being grounded and rooted, harmonizing with natural cycles, energetic awareness and balance, and effortless effort (“underdo!”), have transformed the way I move and live.

-I love sharing Qigong with yoga practitioners because I’ve found that its philosophical orientation can offer balance to a modern culture that is highly “yang” (even our spiritual practices are not immune to ambition and struggle!).
+I love sharing Qigong with yoga practitioners because I’ve found that its philosophical orientation can offer balance to a modern culture that is high “yang” (even our spiritual practices are not immune to ambition and struggle!).
 Additionally, I’ve experienced the variety of Qigong practices to be therapeutic and harmonizing on many levels.
 Qigong is a practice that can sustain a body and mind for a lifetime.

 To learn more and experience the quiet, healing power of Qigong, you are welcome at Francesca's August 15th "Introduction to Qigong'' workshop, or at her weekly yoga classes which include Qigong principles and practice.